michaeljoyce217/Galvanize_DSI_Capstone_Project/readme.md

 My interest in this project is derived from my love of my hometown.
 It is a wonderful city and beloved by many.
 However, it is scarred by its drug problem and the inherent property crimes that come with drug addiction.
 The area with the worst difficulties is locally known as the Downtown Eastside but the VPD refers to it as the Central Business District. ([ref](https://www.vice.com/en_ca/article/nev4p8/why-vancouver-has-always-been-an-addiction-ground-zero))

-Many different approaches are being tried to attempt to alleviate this problem. ([ref](http://www.cbc.ca/radio/ondrugs/city-on-drugs-the-dark-pull-of-vancouver-s-downtown-eastside-1.4229455)) I am hoping that I can play a small part in these efforts.
+Many different approaches are being tried to attempt to alleviate this problem. ([ref](http://www.cbc.ca/radio/ondrugs/city-on-drugs-the-dark-pull-of-vancouver-s-downtown-eastside-1.4229455)) My hope is that if property crime is reduced, the general population will have more symkpathy for the addicted.

 Note that Vancouver has disadvantaged neighborhoods, but they are not racially homogeneous.
 Therefore, I am confident that this tool will not be used for racial profiling.